 It's one of those memorable times in film when, even though we've all heard the Cream song a million times, it only takes one viewing of Goodfellas to forever link Scorsese's imagery with the tune.
 And, despite the violence in Jimmy's mind, it's interesting to note that it was all inspired by an opera movie.

-#1 on The Best Movies of 1990see more on Goodfellas
+#40 on The Most Rewatchable Moviessee more on Goodfellas

 PT Anderson has been influenced by many American directors, including Martin Scorsese and Robert Altman.
 He was also clearly been impacted by Mikhail Kalatozov's Cuban-Soviet propaganda film I Am Cuba.
 The film was made in 1964, but not really seen abroad until 1995, when Martin Scorsese and Francis Ford Coppola helped bring it to American audiences.

 The cult film didn't really connect with American audiences, but has become a cinema student staple, and Anderson pays tribute to it in Boogie Nights (1997).
 I Am Cuba uses several fluid, long takes (a style that has become synonymous with Anderson), the most famous of which is a hotel rooftop shot that starts with a beauty contest on a roof, then moves several floors down and eventually goes into a pool and underwater.
 Anderson uses a similar long shot during the pool party sequence in Boogie Nights.